 Judo is a great sport that people of all ages can enjoy with the proper precautions.
 It has been an Olympic sport for over 100 years and is practiced by over 2 million Americans in the US.
 However, it does come with some risks and injuries like any other Sport.

-This article has gone over the various safety gear needed to protect yourself from such injuries such as the Judogi, headgear and more.
+This article has gone over the various safety gear needed to protect yourself from such injuries as the Judogi, headgear, and more.